onigetoc/require2import/README.md

     npm install require2import // locally in a project

-### Usage
+### Usage require2import (Sort cut use r2i)

-To transform a single file (require to import ES):
+To transform a single js file (require to import ES).
+The target.js is the file ton convert for ES:

+    npm run require2import target.js

+Shorter is better?
+Do the same thing with the shortcut: r2i

-    npm run modify target.js
+    npm run r2i target.js

-Test it:
+Test it with node if it do work now after conversion:

     node target.js

 To transform all JavaScript files in a directory:

-    npm run modify src

-To transform all JavaScript files in the current directory:

-    npm run modify
+    npm run require2importsrc

-Try this to test this file and check the console.log:
+Try this from the examples folder to test this file and check the console.log:

-    node src/sum.js // it will not work npm run modify src/sum.js // The file: src/sum.js has been modified successfully node src/sum.js // now it's working and the console.log show the result '8'
+    node src/sum.js // it will not work npm run require2importsrc/sum.js // The file: src/sum.js has been modified successfully node src/sum.js // now it's working and the console.log show the result '8'

+Some example test i did to see if it's worked and helped me to create this projet.
+Don't forget to go to the path example dolder to try and test it.

+    cd examples

 To transform all JavaScript files in the current directory (where is the require2import.js file):